iqfareez/website/data/authors/default.md

 github: https://github.com/iqfareez
 ---

-Fareez is a Mechatronics Engineering student at IIUM Gombak who is passionate in developing mobile applications, and electronic project when he has time to spare.
+Fareez is a Mechatronics Engineering student at IIUM Gombak who is passionate about developing mobile applications, and electronic projects when he has time to spare.

 ## Work experiences